Keith Jackson (media executive): Early life and education

-Jackson was born in Macclesfield, Cheshire, the eldest of two sons and a daughter born to Joan (née Simpson) (1920-1976) and Stanley Jackson OAM.
-(1913–2012), school teacher, author, environmentalist and marathon cyclist.
+Jackson was born in Macclesfield, Cheshire, the eldest of two sons and a daughter born to Joan (née Simpson) (1920–1976) and Stanley Jackson OAM.
+(1913–2012), schoolteacher, author, environmentalist and marathon cyclist.
 Jackson’s paternal great-grandfather, Robert (Bob) Jackson, was a celebrated manager of the Besses o’ th’ Barn brass band, of Whitefield, Greater Manchester in the United Kingdom.
 Stanley Jackson migrated with his family from Liverpool, England, arriving in Sydney, Australia, in November 1949.
 The family moved to Nowra, New South Wales, where Jackson was educated in public schools.

-From childhood, Jackson aspired to become a journalist, and at Nowra High School (1957–61) showed promise in the field as student editor of the school magazine, Shoalhaven, winning its public speaking contest in three consecutive years and as a member of its debating team.
+From childhood, Jackson aspired to become a journalist, and at Nowra High School (1957–1961) was student editor of the school magazine, Shoalhaven, won the public speaking contest in three consecutive years and was a member of its debating team.
 He reported on junior basketball for the Nowra News and also represented the school at football (soccer) and basketball.

 Teaching

 After passing the NSW Leaving Certificate in 1961, Jackson accepted a place at the Australian School of Pacific Administration (ASOPA), which trained teachers to serve in the then Australian Territory of Papua and New Guinea (Papua New Guinea).
 Completing the course in late 1963, he was posted to Papua New Guinea as an Education Officer.

-While in Papua New Guinea, Jackson undertook short term teaching and administrative assignments with the Department of Education in Wewak and Goroka and in early 1964 was transferred to the one-teacher Kundiawa A School in Chimbu Province.
+While in Papua New Guinea, Jackson undertook short term teaching and administrative assignments in Wewak and Goroka and in early 1964 was transferred to the one-teacher Kundiawa A School in Chimbu Province.
 He taught students aged from six to eleven whose expatriate parents were entitled to have them educated by teachers trained to Australian requirements.
 In early 1966, he was appointed head teacher of the 160 student Gagl Primary T School in a tribal area 15 kilometers north of Kundiawa.
 After teaching for three years, during which he also wrote prolifically as a freelance journalist, he obtained his NSW Teachers’ Certificate.
-He later studied economics and political science part-time at the recently established University of Papua New Guinea, graduating in 1975 with a Bachelor of Arts.
+He later studied economics and political science part-time at the newly established University of Papua New Guinea, graduating in 1975 with a Bachelor of Arts.
 Further correspondence study in 2003-05 through the University of New England, NSW, earned him a Graduate Diploma in Management.